 - Recognition – celebrating our volunteers’ achievements during the annual Volunteers’ Week

-- Volunteering at The Big Bang Fair
+- Volunteering for The Big Bang Competition and at The Big Bang Fair

 “Teamwork, increased employee engagement and a sense of fulfilment for individuals are all examples of positive benefits of volunteering, which staff then bring those back to their day jobs.”